Tudat/tudat/tutorials/tudatFeatures/accelerationSetup/frameworkAcceleration.rst

     std::map< std::string, std::vector< boost::shared_ptr< MassRateModelSettings > > > massRateModelSettings;

 where the map key denotes the body of which the mass-rate is to be computed.

+.. class:: MassRateModelSettings

-At present, two mass-rate models are available, each with its own derived class of :class:`MassRateModelSettings`.
-These are:
+   Base class for the mass rate model setup.
+Currently two mass rate models are available each with its own derived class described below.

-    **Custom mass-rate:**
-        Accessed by means of the derived class :class:`CustomMassRateModelSettings`.
+.. class:: CustomMassRateModelSettings

    Using this class, the user must provide a :literal:`boost::function< double( const double ) > function`, i.e. a function returning a double, representing the mass-rate, and taking another double, representing time, as an input.
 The internal workings of this function are completely up to the user.
 If any help is required in setting up such a model please contact the Tudat support team.

-    **From-thrust mass-rate:**
-        Accessed by means of the derived class :class:`FromThrustMassModelSettings`.
+.. class:: FromThrustMassModelSettings

    Using this mass-rate model, the change in vehicle mass due to the expulsion of propellant is taken into account when propagating a vehicle's dynamics.
-It retrieves the required data from a :class:`ThrustAcceleration` object, ensuring full consistency between the two.
+It retrieves the required data from a :class:`ThrustAcceleration` object (set by :class:`ThrustAccelerationSettings`), ensuring full consistency between the two.
 Two option are available when creating this type of mass-rate model:

    - Use all thrust forces acting on a single body, combined into a single mass-rate model.
-This will in most cases be the model of choice, as there is often no need to distinguish between thurst sources when computing the mass rate: only the total amount of propellant usage is relevant.
+This will in most cases be the model of choice, as there is often no need to distinguish between thrust sources when computing the mass rate: only the total amount of propellant usage is relevant.
 This option is toggled by setting the :literal:`useAllThrustModels` input argument of the :class:`FromThrustMassModelSettings` constructor to true.
    - Use a single thrust model, defined by a string-identifier.
 When creating a thrust model, a :literal:`thrustOriginId` input is provided to the :class:`ThrustEngineSettings` settings constructor.
-Only in the :literal:`FromBodyThrustEngineSettings` derived type (see here for additional explanation) is this thrust origin id set to anything else than an empty string: it represents the engine name.
+Only in the :class:`FromBodyThrustEngineSettings` derived class is this thrust origin id set to anything else than an empty string: it represents the engine name.